Profitable Investing – Owning Superior Stocks at the Right Time.

-- Buy stocks when the market is strong
+- Only buy stocks when the market timing indicator shows that demand for stocks is strong

 - Identify the strongest sector